Skip to main content

 MEDIUM AVAILABILITY

-Traditional Colombian cuisine is meat-heavy, but vegetarian options are increasingly available, especially in larger cities and tourist areas.
-Rice, beans, plantains, and arepas are vegetarian staples.
+Traditional Colombian cooking leans heavily on meat, but vegetarians will find more options every year, particularly in bigger cities and tourist areas.
+Rice, beans, plantains, and arepas are reliable meat-free staples.

 vegan